SynergyKit/synergykit-sdk-ios/README.md

 <h3 id="sbatchitemwrapper">SBatchItemWrapper</h3>

-<p>Every batch item need to be wrapped in <code>SBatchItemWrapper</code> where you can say what is expected in callback.
+<p>Every batch item needs to be wrapped in <code>SBatchItemWrapper</code> where you can say what is expected in callback.
 If no type is set, request returns result as <code>NSDictionary</code>.
 Wrapper offers you to handle request response explicitly with handler.
 If handler is not set nothing happens, every request is handled implicitly in batch execution callback.</p>

 <table>
 <thead>